Multiplicative partial isometries, manageability, and C*-algebraic quantum groupoids: The base algebras

-Loosely speaking, the $C^*$-algebra $A$ plays the role of $C_0(G)$, for a (quantum) groupoid $G$; $\Delta$ is the comultiplication map; the subalgebras $B$ and $C$ are the source and the target algebras, based on the unit space $G^{(0)}$; with the weights $\nu$ and $\mu$ on them; and $E=\Delta(1)$.
+Loosely speaking, the $C^*$-algebra $A$ plays the role of $C_0(G)$ for a (quantum) groupoid $G$; $\Delta$ is the comultiplication map; the subalgebras $B$ and $C$ are the source and the target algebras based on the unit space $G^{(0)}$; and $E=\Delta(1)$.
+The antipode map $S$ corresponds to the inverse map on $G$.
+The $\kappa$, $\kappa'$ maps also correspond to the inverse map, but at the base level, flipping between the source and the target.

-Considering the definition of a {\em $C^*$-algebraic quantum groupoid of separable type\/} (See Definition~4.8 of \cite{BJKVD_qgroupoid1} or Definition~1.2 of \cite{BJKVD_qgroupoid2}), we only need a pair of (left and right) invariant weights $\varphi$ and $\psi$ for us to have a locally compact quantum groupoid.
-Then, by following the steps carried out in \cite{BJKVD_qgroupoid2}, we can construct an antipode map, $S$, and its polar decomposition.
+Comparing with the definition of a {\em $C^*$-algebraic quantum groupoid of separable type\/} (See Definition~4.8 of \cite{BJKVD_qgroupoid1} or Definition~1.2 of \cite{BJKVD_qgroupoid2}), we notice that our construction in this paper does not involve distinguished weights at the base algebra level and does not use the left and the right invariant weights $\varphi$ and $\psi$.
+This makes our setting slightly different.

-In this paper, we do not plan to consider the invariant weights.
-Instead, we point out that in \cite{BJKVD_qgroupoid2}, it was noted that while the construction of the antipode map $S$ involves the weights $\varphi$ and $\psi$, once it is constructed, it can be shown that $S$ does not depend on the specific choice of the weights: See the Remark following Theorem~5.12 in \cite{BJKVD_qgroupoid2}.
-In fact, a convenient characterization of the antipode map exists (see Proposition~4.27 of \cite{BJKVD_qgroupoid2}).
-Based on these facts, we give here the following characterization of the antipode map: